dimarogiv/querypath/README.md

 ### Flags

-When calling `querypath init`, the following flags are available:
+When calling `querypath init --cmd q`, the following flags are available:

 - `--cmd`
   - Changes the prefix of the `z` and `zi` commands.